Miguel Cabrera Player Props: Tigers vs. Rangers

-After going 0-for-1 in his most recent game, Miguel Cabrera and the Detroit Tigers face the Texas Rangers (who will start Nathan Eovaldi) at 1:10 PM ET on Monday.
+After going 0-for-1 in his most recent game, Miguel Cabrera and the Detroit Tigers face the Texas Rangers (who will hand the ball to Martin Perez) at 6:40 PM ET on Tuesday.

-He had a hitless showing in his most recent game (0-for-1) against the White Sox.
+He had a hitless performance in his last game (0-for-1) against the White Sox.

 Miguel Cabrera Game Info & Props vs. the Rangers